 Figure 1.
 Schematic view of a satellite-informed PM monitoring scheme.

 However, the link between the data products from these kinds of sensors and near-surface PM concentrations is complex.
 Aerosol optical properties that govern the satellite observations depend on the hygroscopic state of the particles and hence on the ambient humidity, while PM concentrations refer to dry particles.
 Parameters such as AOD from imagers are retrieved relying on prior assumptions on particle size distribution, vertical distribution, and microphysics.
 The treatment of surface reflectance and clouds in aerosol retrieval schemes can have a substantial influence on the data products.
 Error characterization of aerosol products is difficult, especially for products based on discrete aerosol models.
 The consistent interpretation of PM information from satellites in the context of information from other sources, such as ground based measurements and models, is one of the main challenges that must be addressed in the development of satellite informed PM monitoring.
 The objective of the present whitepaper is to strengthen the role of satellites in constraining particulate pollution levels, specifically near surface PM2.5 concentrations.
-The ambitious long-term goal is to creating a satellite-informed PM pollution monitoring system.
+The ambitious long-term goal is to create a satellite-informed PM pollution monitoring system.
 The present whitepaper is meant to help making a step in that direction.

 To this end, this white paper looks at all necessary elements and the various satellite sensors in a constellation perspective.
 An inventory is made of the current and planned sensors with relevant capabilities for constraining PM.
 The state of the art of schemes used for generating particulate pollution products and services are discussed.
 Specific and actionable recommendations are made on the development and enhancement of satellite-informed particulate pollution products.
 The optimal use of all available information is meant to improve air quality services for citizens and for policy makers.
 Satellite-informed PM products are meant to offer environmental agencies an additional source of information that complement the data products from in situ networks.